 The Hoop House

 If we lived in a warmer climate, we’d keep our birds outside every day of the year; but we live in Virginia.
-In the cold season, our egg layers stay in the Hoop House: with protection from bad weather conditions and predators and heat lamps, the birds are warm and healthy all winter.
-As manure builds up, we put down carbon matter to manage the smell and help accelerate decomposition; this makes the Hoop House a better environment for us and the chickens to be in through the cold season, while prepping it for plantings once the warm season rolls in and the chickens move out.
+In the cold season, our egg layers stay in the Hoop House: with protection from bad weather conditions and predators, the birds are warm and healthy all winter.
+As manure builds up, we put down carbon matter to manage the smell and help accelerate decomposition; this makes the Hoop House a better environment for us and the chickens to be in through the cold season–when they move out, this bedding gets put into our compost, and the hoop house gets used to grow all sorts of fruits, vegetables, and medicinals.
+When the weather turns cold again, the chickens move back in and get to eat the leftovers.

 We keep a mixed flock including Rhode Island Reds, Australorps, Red Sexlinks, White Brahmas, Leghorns, and others–our chickens produce Pullet Eggs when they’re young, which we make available at a discount for those who don’t mind a small egg (or like them for children!), and move on to produce Large Eggs when fully matured.
 Our eggs come in creams, browns, the occasional blue, some with freckles, some without; we love the variety and hope you do too!